Questioning a 3.5 keV dark matter emission line: Introduction

 \section{Introduction}

-Recent results by \citet{Bulbul:2014} and \citet{Boyarsky:2014} show an excess of emission around $\approx3.5\keV$ in both individual and stacked X-ray spectra of galaxy clusters.
+Recent results by \citet{Bulbul:2014} and \citet{Boyarsky:2014} show a narrow excess of emission around $3.5\keV$ in both individual and stacked X-ray spectra of galaxy clusters.
 The spectral shape is consistent with mono-energetic line emission.
-There are no obvious astrophysical origins and alternative options such as dark matter has been considered \cite{Bulbul:2014, Boyarsky:2014, Finkbeiner:2014, Cline:2014,Abazajian:2014,Ishida:2014,Chakraborty:2014,Bezrukov:2014}.
-If this is the case, it should also be emitted in the Milky Way providing a nearby consistency check.
-We analyse stacked X-ray spectra towards the Milky Way Centre to look for such a line but find no clear evidence for its existence.
+There are no obvious astrophysical origins and alternative options such as dark matter have been considered \citep[][and references therein]{Bulbul:2014, Boyarsky:2014,Iakubovskyi:2015r}.
+If this is the case, the line should also be detectable from other dark matter dominated objects, in particular when stacking spectra from many different observations.
+Such dedicated line searches were performed in individual galaxy clusters \citep{Urban:2015,Iakubovskyi:2015}, individual galaxies \citep{Anderson:2014,Boyarsky:2014}, as well as stacked spectra of galaxies \citep{Anderson:2014} and dwarf galaxies \citep{Malyshev:2014}.
+With some searches providing low significance confirmation of the stacked galaxy cluster signal at $3.5\keV$, and some providing strong upper limits on the dark matter line emission flux \citep[][gives a detailed list of all searches]{Iakubovskyi:2015r}, the discussion is still ongoing.
+The nearest object that should provide detectable line emission if the origin is indeed dark matter, is the Milky Way halo providing a nearby consistency check.
+In this paper we analyse stacked X-ray spectra towards the Milky Way Centre to look for such a line but find no clear evidence for its existence.

-The analysed data is described in \secref{data} and the spectral modelling in \secref{model}.
-In \secref{mass} we present a conservative determination of the observed mass within the field of view, before we present general constraints on flux and decay rate for both decaying and annihilating dark matter in \secref{general} and more specific constraints on sterile neutrinos in \secref{sterile}